zowe/docs-site/docs/extend/extend-apiml/api-mediation-message-service.md

 ## Message Definition

-API ML uses a customizable infrastructure to format both the REST API error messages and log messages. `yaml` files make it possible to centralize both API error messages and log messages.
-The messages have the following definitions:
+API ML uses a customizable infrastructure to format both REST API error messages and log messages. `yaml` files make it possible to centralize both API error messages and log messages.
+Messages have the following definitions:

-- Message `number` - a typical mainframe message ID (excluding the severity code).
+- Message `number` - a typical mainframe message ID (excluding the severity code)
 - Message `key` - a unique ID in the form of a dot-delimited string that describes the reason for the message.
 The `key` enables the UI or the console to show a meaningful and localized message.

     **Tips:**

     - We recommend to use the format `org.zowe.sample.apiservice.{TYPE}.greeting.empty` to define the message key. `{TYPE}` can be the api or log keyword.

     - Use the message `key` and not the message `number`.
-The message `number` makes the code less readable, and increases the possibilty of errors when the renumbering of values inside the `number`.
+The message `number` makes the code less readable, and increases the possibilty of errors when renumbering values inside the `number`.

 - Message `type` - There are two Massage types: REST API error messages and Log messages.
     - REST API error messages: `ERROR`